Metalnem/mijailovic.net/_drafts/future-plc.md

 Luckily, single issues were being offered as in-app purchases.

-I purchased one issue of each of the previously mentioned magazines and tried running my Edge magazine downloader too see if maybe it would work automagically.
+I purchased one issue of each of the previously mentioned magazines and tried running my Edge magazine downloader to see if maybe it would work automagically.
 Nothing happened, of course.
 I could still see the list of Edge magazine issues only.
 Does the API have in the requests something that is specific to the magazine it's working with?
 Then I remembered the *appKey* and *secretKey* parameters - they were probably different for each application.
 I fired up the Burp Suite and confirmed that was indeed the case.